 .
 (1)

 The directionality problem.
 To address the directionality problem, we divide the expected matrix into three areas: downward, persistent, and upward.
-Since the expected matrix reflects the desired pattern of social mobility, the downward area should be zero (as there is no effort involved in downward mobility), the persistent area should be minimized (but remain greater than zero, as it is not as undesirable as downward mobility and is an inevitable part of intergenerational mobility), and the remaining probabilities should be allocated to the upward region.
+Since the expected matrix reflects the desired pattern of social mobility, the downward area should be zero (as there is no social progress involved in downward mobility), the persistent area should be minimized (but remain greater than zero, as it is not as undesirable as downward mobility and is an inevitable part of intergenerational mobility), and the remaining probabilities should be allocated to the upward region.
 There are two major issues to resolve here.
 First, we must determine the minimum extent of the intergenerational transmission.
 As discussed earlier regarding the ceiling effect, when parents have the highest education level, their children have no possible space for upward mobility.
 Therefore, this case cannot be treated the same as other persistent cases.
 In the expected matrix, children should retain their parents’ highest education level, meaning

 Pr[Rc = 5|Rp = 5] = Pr[Rp = 5] = P5.

 For other cases in the persistent area, we assume an intergenerational transmission effect of education, acknowledging that parenting itself is a form of education.
-However, we reject the notion that the genetic lottery which hinder equality of opportunity.
-Based on research on the causal effect of intergenerational transmission (which isolates genetic transmission from education attainment), we assume a true intergenerational effect of ω = 0.1 following Holmlund et al. (2011).
+However, we reject the notion that the genetic lottery hinders equality of opportunity.
+Based on evidence on the causal effect of intergenerational transmission (which isolates genetic transmission from education attainment), we assume a true intergenerational effect of ω = 0.1 following Holmlund et al. (2011).
 This implies that there is a 10% probability that children remain at the same education level as their parents: